followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxVectorMap/3 Methods/getLayerByIndex(index).md

 ===================================================================

 <!--shortDescription-->
-Gets the layer by its index.
+Gets a layer with a specific index.
 <!--/shortDescription-->

 <!--paramName1-->index<!--/paramName1-->